Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 ### Call ended by

-The percentage of calls that were ended by the bot or by the user.
+Shows the percentage of calls that were ended by the virtual agent or by the user.

 Source table: